lisper99/cl-sandbox/README.md

 accessed files and directories.
 Transactions or safety for concurrent processes is beyond the scope of this package.

+THE PACKAGE IS STILL EXPERIMENTAL AND UNDER DEVELOPMENT.
+USE AT YOUR OWN RISK!!!

 ### Basic Usage